plops/cl-cpp-generator2/t/02_paren_precedence/README.md

 Exit code 0 on success, 1 on failure.
 Four layers:

-1. **string tests** — emitted C++ against hand-verified reference strings, for the paren-eliding mode and (where given) the fully parenthesized mode.
+1. **string tests** — emitted C++ against hand-verified reference strings, for the paren-eliding mode and the fully parenthesized mode alike.
 This is the only layer that catches bugs which are equally wrong in both modes.
-2. **value tests** — one generated C++ program evaluates every expression in both modes and compares against an expected integer.
+2. **value tests** — one generated C++ program evaluates every pure-integer expression in both modes and compares against an expected integer (statements, float results and undeclared names are string-tested only).
 3. **helper tests** — `effective-operator` and `binds-looser-p`.
 4. **randomized differential test** — random expressions, fully parenthesized output as the oracle, compared numerically in C++.
 Fixed seed, so failures